George Sherman | The Tulsa Kid

 New Roles

-The three outlaws (one hesitates to call them "villains") each take on Black Bart,
+The three outlaws (one hesitates to call these sympathetic characters "villains") each take on new roles,

 a favorite Sherman subject.
 The protagonist has established a new life as a rancher;